delivery-much/dm-go/README.md

 ### Request

-Package that serves as an abstraction of the code used to make HTTP requests.
-With this package, it is possible to performs a request and handle the response, with resources for status validation and transformation of the response body.
+Package that serves as an abstraction of the code used to perform HTTP requests.
+With this package, it's possible to perform a request and handle the response, with resources for status validation and transformation of the response body.
 In addition, there are abstractions that allow performs a `GET, POST, PUT, PATCH and DELETE` request in a simpler way.

 #### Perform a request

-To perform a request, you can to define some parameters.
-They are:
+To perform a request, you can define some parameters:

 - **method** [string]: the HTTP method from request (e.g.: `GET | POST | PUT | PATCH | DELETE`)
 - **url** [url.URL]: a struct that represents an URL (from package `net/url`)